poissonconsulting/shinybisonpic/README.md

 <!-- badges: end -->

-`shinybisonpic` is a Shiny app for visualizing wood bison camera trap data and preparing the raw data for modeling.
+`shinybisonpic` is a Shiny app for visualizing wood bison camera trap locations and the ratios of various sex-age groups.

 ## Usage